-MBA aspirants who are appearing in CMAT First Test being conducted from 25thSeptember to 29th September 2014 may note exam trend analysis as follows:
+MBA aspirants who are appearing for CMAT Test which will be conducted in April 2023 may note exam trend analysis as follows:

 As per the feedbacks of past test takers across the country, the test difficulty was more or less consistent throughout the exam with the level of difficulty being close to that of other exams.

-In CMAT 2014 ,the stipulated time of 3 hours is more than sufficient for the 100 questions that appeared.
+In CMAT 2023, the stipulated time of 3 hours is more than sufficient for the 100 questions that appeared.
 The options for the questions were also not at all close; in most cases only one or in very few cases 2 options seemed plausible.